Your own past

 Why food content tracking is off by default

-Food logging — even well-intentioned — can reinforce the hyper-monitoring and control patterns central to eating disorders. proof. logs meal type only.
-Food content tracking is off by default and can only be enabled by a clinician.
+Food logging can reinforce the hyper-monitoring patterns central to eating disorders. proof. logs meal type only.
+Food content tracking can only be enabled by a clinician.

 Medical disclaimer